Oulu-IMEDS/KNEEL/README.md

               --deploy True --device cpu
 ```

-To perform the same on gpu,
+To perform the same on gpu, replace `cpu` to cuda in the command above and run the container with `nvidia-docker`:

 ## License
 If you use the annotations from this work, you must cite the following paper (Accepted to ICCV 2019 VRMI Workshop)